Smooti-PowerShell/PSAdminToolbox/README.md

 - Initiates an rdp session.
 - <InsertDemoClip>

-_For more examples and a list of options, please precede `Get-Help` before calling the cmdlet_
+_For more examples and a list of options, please precede the cmdlet with `Get-Help`_

 Example.